hrvojesimic/hsdigital/story/covid-cfr/covid-cfr.md

      data-offset="14"
      data-dmax="7.8"></div>

-CFR is quite constant (~5%) throughout the first wave in Germany, during the 8% positivity period as well as in May, when the positivity was under 2%.
+CFR is quite constant (~5%) throughout the first wave in Germany, both in late March, when positivity was 8%, as well as in May, when the positivity was under 2%.
 During summer CFR reached values well under 1%, and is still around that limit.
-End of August and whole of September there was a growth in number of cases, but testing numbers staid constant.
+End of August and whole of September there was a growth in number of cases, but testing numbers stayed constant.

 If we overlap the growth in deaths from the second wave with the strong rise of reported cases in early fall we have a problem.
 These two growths are almost simultaneous, and therefore unlikely to be causally related.
 The September-October CFR in this case would come up to around 0.5%.